Cyp9715/CPPReference/README.md

 - cyp::command
     + You can use the Windows command.
 Using commands and receiving command return values are concisely configured.
 - cyp::communication
+    + You can use Tcp
-    + You can use Tcp, Udp communication.
+    + You can use Udp
-    + You can use Udp multicast communication.
+    + You can use Udp multicast.
 - cyp::encrypt
     + You can use AES encryption.
     + *except for AES 256, is not yet implemented properly...*